Why CxO’s must embrace modern cybersecurity practices

 Create a business context around cybersecurity

 Identify the business context of your organization to create a business context around cybersecurity.
-While every organization has costs and budgets, sources of customers and revenue, and desired outcomes and supporting business processes, each of these components comes with key technology dependencies.
+While every organization has costs and budgets, sources of customers and revenue, desired outcomes, and supporting business processes, each component comes with critical technology dependencies.

-Identify how technology maps back to them and understand the organization’s business outcomes and most important processes.
-Shift towards an outcome-driven approach to cybersecurity using the business context as guide.
+Identify how technology maps back to them and understand the organization’s business outcomes and most essential processes.
+Shift towards an outcome-driven approach to cybersecurity using the business context as a guide.

 This approach is a governance process where investments and priorities are determined based on their direct impact on protection levels in a business context.
 It also helps the organizations understand how well they are protected.